4r050c/GSOAR-COUNT/README.md

-# GSOAR-COUNT – SOC Shift Case Counter
+# GSOAR-COUNT – SOC Shift Case Counter  (  Chronicle SOAR )

 A lightweight JavaScript bookmarklet designed for SOC analysts to quickly calculate the number of cases/tickets created during each shift while automatically excluding automation-generated cases from the final count.